rosvik/qr.248.no/README.md

 Parameters:
 - `data`: The data to be encoded in the QR code.
-- `size`: The size of the image in pixels.
+- `size`: The width and height of the image in pixels.
 The generator doesn't usually give a image of the exact size requested, but rounds to a larger size where the "QR pixels" are an even amount of "image pixels". _Default: 1000_
 - `format`: The format of the generated image.
 Supports `png`, `jpg`/`jpeg`, `bmp` and `svg`.
 The format can either be given as a url param, or as file extension to the route name. (`/image.jpg` or `/image?format=jpg`) _Defaults to `png`_

 Example: